DavidZhang-ihealth/clinicalWebCrawler/readme.md

 Python, pip, BeautifulSoups4, requests

 ## On MacOS
 Simply run `./run.sh` in terminal and enter the URL you would like to scrape once prompted.
+Then you will be prompted with filename where the scraped result will be stored in a plain text file.

 ## On Windows (not quite sure)
 Run the following commands in order